Dirichlet is not just Bad and Singular: Introduction

 \begin{remark} Note that for the purpose of defining $d$-singular and $d$-badly approximable points it makes no difference whether the minimal distance $ d(\vx,L) $ is defined via the maximum norm (as in \eqref{normdist}) or some other norm (such as the Euclidean norm).
-The point is that these notions are not sensitive to the actual value of the constant $c=c(\bx,n)$ appearing in Theorem~\ref{Dir-d} and its corollary.
+The point is that these notions are not sensitive to the actual value of the constant $c=c(n,d,\bx)$ appearing in Theorem~\ref{Dir-d} and its corollary.
 Thus, most importantly, the set $\Sing_n^d$ (resp. $\Bad_n^d$) coincides with the classical simultaneous singular (resp. badly approximable) set when $d=0$ and the dual singular (resp. badly approximable) set when $d= n-1$.
-However, when it comes to defining the `right' notion of $d$-Dirichlet improvable it is paramount that $c$ is optimal and that Theorem~\ref{Dir-d} coincides with the classical simultaneous and dual forms of Dirichlet theorem.
+However, when it comes to defining the `right' notion of $d$-Dirichlet improvable points it is paramount that $c$ is optimal and that (an appropriate version of) Theorem~\ref{Dir-d} coincides with the classical simultaneous and dual forms of Dirichlet theorem.
 Clearly, in its current form it fails to do so.
-The fact that it is possible to establish such a version of Theorem~\ref{Dir-d}, by appropriately defining the height $H(L)$ and the minimal distance $ d(\vx,L) $, is the main subject of the appendix.
-Although it is not particularly relevant within the context of our main result, we hope the appendix is of independent interest.
-Indeed, having defined the sets $\DI_n^d$ ($0 \le d \le n-1$) of $d$-Dirichlet improvable points, we show that any two corresponding to the pair $(d,n-1-d)$ are equivalent.
-Note that when $d=0$, this equivalence is in line with the aforementioned statement of Davenport $\&$ Schmidt; namely, that the dual form of Dirichlet's theorem is improvable if and only if the simultaneous form of Dirichlet's theorem is improvable. \end{remark}
+In \ourappendix{} of this paper we shall propose two versions (algebraic and geometric) of Theorem~\ref{Dir-d} leading to corresponding notions of Dirichlet improvable points that rectify this issue.
+Although it is not particularly relevant within the context of our main result, we hope \ourappendix{} is of independent interest. {In short, we show that within either setting the corresponding $d$-Dirichlet improvable sets $\DI_n^d$ are all equivalent and coincide with the classical set $\DI_n$; that is, the set of Dirichlet improvable points in $\R^n$ defined via either the classical simultaneous ($d=0$) or dual ($d=n-1$) form of Dirichlet's theorem (both gives rise to the same set thanks to the aforementioned statement of Davenport $\&$ Schmidt).
+It thus follows that the $d$-Dirichlet improvable sets defined via the algebraic and geometric settings also coincide.} \end{remark}

 In order to state our main result, it is convenient to introduce the notion of exponents of Diophantine approximation.

 \begin{definition} Let $d$ be an integer with $0\le d \le n-1$ and let $ \bx \in \R^n$.
 We define the \emph{$d^{\,th}$ ordinary exponent} ${\omega}_{d}(\bx)$ (resp. the \emph{$d^{\,th}$ uniform exponent} $\hat{\omega}_{d}(\bx)$) as the supremum of the real numbers $\omega$ for which there exist $d$-dimensional rational affine subspaces $L \subset \mathbb{R}^{n}$ such that